hashicorp/terraform-provider-google/website/docs/r/firebase_web_app.html.markdown

 - - -

-* `deletion_policy` -
-  (Optional)
+* `project` - (Optional) The ID of the project in which the resource belongs.
+    If it is not provided, the provider project is used.

-  (Optional) Set to `ABANDON` to allow the WebApp to be untracked from terraform state rather than deleted upon `terraform destroy`.
+* `deletion_policy` - (Optional) Set to `ABANDON` to allow the WebApp to be untracked from terraform state rather than deleted upon `terraform destroy`.
 This is useful becaue the WebApp may be serving traffic.
 Set to `DELETE` to delete the WebApp.
 Default to `ABANDON`

-* `project` - (Optional) The ID of the project in which the resource belongs.
-    If it is not provided, the provider project is used.

 ## Attributes Reference